YounesN/GOMC_Manual_Web/input_file.rst

 This section contains all the values that control output in the control file.
 For example, certain variables control the naming of files dumped of the block-averaged thermodynamic variables of interest, the PDB files, etc.

 ``OutputName``
-  Unique name for simulation used to name the block average, PDB, and PSF output files.
+  Unique name with no space for simulation used to name the block average, PDB, and PSF output files.

-  - Value 1: String - Unique phhrase to identify this system.
+  - Value 1: String - Unique phrase to identify this system.

   .. code-block:: text

     #################################
     # OUTPUT FILE NAME
     #################################
-    OutputName ISB T 270 K
+    OutputName  ISB_T_270_K

 ``CoordinatesFreq``
   Controls output of PDB file (coordinates).
 If PDB dumping was enabled, one file for NVT or NPT and two files for Gibbs ensemble or GC ensemble will be dumped into ``OutputName_BOX_n.pdb``, where n defines the box number.